There are many of us dreaming or wishing about becoming our own boss.

 Do you want to become your own boss?

-Great, then you are halfway to become successful.
+Great, then you are halfway to becoming successful.

 People often wish to have their own company, but many fail within a year.